Troubleshoot notifications in Jira

 - If users are receiving messages in HTML or Text and they wish to change this preference, have them change this property in their user profile under Outgoing email format.

-- If the URL links inside the content of the notification points to the wrong site, check your base URL property under Administration > General Configuration.
+- If the URL links inside the content of the notification point to the wrong site, check your base URL property under Administration > General Configuration.

 - If the FROM: header of the mail being received is not what you've configured under Administration > General Configuration > Email from, check to see if the Project's Mail Project setting is set.
 It will override the global setting.